The Forelaws Principle

 of the term ‘geoengineering’ is not fully agreed upon, and given what is at stake, can be contentious."
-Reaching out to, and necessarily including former followers of racism and international terrorism, society successful in addressing among other challenges: nuclear weapons/energy disposal - freshwater and food shortages - fossil fuels and excessive CO2 emissions - the specter of international trade wars - overpopulation
+Reaching out to, and including particularly former followers of racism and international addressing among other challenges: nuclear weapons/energy disposal - freshwater and food shortages

-- energy conservation and global energy sufficiency, the latter supplied by solar energy on a global grid
+- fossil fuels and excessive CO2 emissions - the specter of international trade wars - overpopulation - energy conservation and global energy sufficiency, the latter supplied by solar energy on a global grid system

 - hydrogen produced by solar energy - Stevia, an herb replacing refined sugars.